 Thinking about Jordan, it tends to praise the splendour of Petra, forgetting other places really unique and particular scattered along with the country, as in the case of Jerash, an ancient Roman city.

-This archaeological site, located about 50 km north of Amman, was one of the most populated and it’s still one of the best-preserved Roman cities in the world, and definitely one of the highlights of the Country.
+This archaeological site, located about 50 km north of Amman, was one of the most populated, and it’s still one of the best-preserved Roman cities in the world and definitely one of the highlights of the Country.

-|Need to know|
+|Need to know about Jerash|

-Entrance fees: 10 JD
+1. Entrance fees: 10 JD

-Hours: 8 a.m. – 4 p.m. (during summer until 5 p.m.).
+2. Opening hours: 8 a.m. – 4 p.m. (during summer until 5 p.m.).

-Official website: Jerash.
+3. Official website: Jerash.

-Getting there: the site now lies on a modern highway that links Amman with the northern boundary of the Country towards Syria; the drive takes 50 minutes from Amman at a leisurely speed.
+5. How to get there: the site now lies on a modern highway that links Amman with the northern boundary of the Country towards Syria; the drive takes 50 minutes from Amman at a leisurely speed.

-You can also take a taxi and ask the driver to wait for you once you get at the site (it take 2 hrs to complete the whole visit) or take a local minibus from Tabarbour Bus Station (several daily rides).
+You can also take a taxi and ask the driver to wait for you once you get to the site (it take 2 hrs to complete the whole visit) or take a local minibus from Tabarbour Bus Station (several daily rides).

 Another option is to ask your hotel reception if they arrange a daily trip heading to Jerash.
 Many tour operators offer different daily trips, including Ajloun Castel, Desert Castles, Umm Qais.